conversejs/converse.js/docs/source/configuration.rst

 Configuration
 =============

-The included minified JS and CSS files can be used for demoing or testing, but you'll want to configure *Converse.js* to suit your needs before you deploy it on your website.
+The included minified JavaScript and CSS files can be used for demoing or testing, but you'll want to configure *Converse.js* to suit your needs before you deploy it on your website.